jacqueline-rivera/customer-churn/README.md

 The combination of values that resulted in the highest f1 score of 79.7% are max_depth = 16, max_features = log2, and n_estimators = 100.
 This combination will be used for the hyperparameters of the Random Forest classifier.

 ## Gradient Boosting
 Finally, we will build the Gradient Boosting classifier.
-The hyperparameters that will be tuned for this model are: n_estimators, max_depth, and learning_rate.
+The hyperparameters that will be tuned for this model are n_estimators, max_depth, and learning_rate.

 ```python
 from sklearn.ensemble import GradientBoostingClassifier